-- 5-4.
-When institutional investors use the service of proxy advisors, it is important that they use such service based on an understanding of the voting recommendation process, including human and operational resources of the advisors, and they should not mechanically depend on the advisors' recommendations but should exercise their voting rights at their own responsibility and judgment and based on the results of the monitoring of the investee companies and dialogue with them.
-When disclosing their voting activities, institutional investors using the service of proxy advisors should publicly disclose the faetname of the advisor and how they utilize the service in making voting judgmentsspecifically. - 5-5.
-Proxy advisors should dedicate sufficient management resources to ensure sound judgement in the evaluation of companies and furnish their services appropriately, keeping in mind that the principles of the Code, including guidance, apply to them.
+5-4.
+When institutional investors use the service of proxy advisors, it is important that they use the service based on an understanding of the voting recommendation process, including the human and operational resources of the advisors.
+They should not mechanically depend on the advisors' recommendations but should exercise their voting rights at their own responsibility and judgment based on the results of the monitoring of the investee companies and dialogue with them.
+When disclosing their voting activities, institutional investors using the service of proxy advisors should publicly disclose the name of the advisor and how they utilize the service in making voting judgments specifically.